Treatment with Donor Sperm

 - If your male partner is a carrier for a genetic abnormality that could be inherited

-- Following repeated failed ICSI/TESE cycles for suboptimal sperm quality
+- If you have had repeated failed ICSI/TESE cycles due to suboptimal sperm quality

 - Cryos International Sperm Bank www.cryosinternational.com